Skip to main content

 Biography

-Sergio Mora Moreno is a Hispanic Literatures and Cultures Ph.D. student at the University of Illinois Urbana-Champaign.
+Sergio Mora Moreno is a Hispanic Literatures and Cultures Ph.D.
+Candidate at the University of Illinois Urbana-Champaign.
 He holds a B.A. in Literary Studies from the Pontificia Universidad Javeriana, with a minor in Publishing Studies, and an M.A in Literature from the Universidad de los Andes in Bogotá, Colombia.
 His work has focused on the problems and representations of the body in the 20th and 21st centuries in Latin American Literature, especially in Colombian and Cuban narratives, emphasizing embodiment discourse formations and biopolitics.
 His research continues to explore the subject of the body within narratives by and about trans and gender-variant individuals through the lens of trans studies, queer theory, continental philosophy, and ecocriticism.

 Research Interests